-- (a) complete the basic vital actions from memory; - (b) follow-up with a placard or checklist for "Engine Failure In Flight" emergency procedures, if time permits; - (c) simulate an appropriate radio call, if time permits; and - (d) perform an effective passenger emergency safety review
+- (a) complete the basic vital actions from memory; - (b) follow-up with a placard or a checklist for 'Engine Failure In Flight' emergency procedures, if time permits; - (c) simulate an appropriate radio call, if time permits; and

-Note: The candidate is expected to clear the engine at appropriate intervals during the descent.
-In very cold conditions, it is acceptable for the candidate to configure the aeroplane by lowering some flap and using some power to achieve a normal power-off gliding descent angle and airspeed.
+- (d) perform a passenger emergency safety review. - Note: The candidate is expected to clear the engine at appropriate intervals during the descent.
+In very cold conditions, it is acceptable for the candidate to configure the aeroplane by lowering some flap and using some residual power to achieve a normal power-off gliding descent angle and airspeed.